julyiscatchingup/odin-recipes/README.md

 # odin-recipes
-This project is the last part of the html section of the Odin Project
+This project is the last part of the html section of the Odin Project.
+Learned to work with basic git commands such as git status, add, and commit.
+Also, worked with html boilerplate and became more familiar on how to reference other files.
+Became comfortable with more html elements involving paragraphs, images, unordered and ordered lists, and headings.